 Green leases can avoid split incentive problems for energy efficiency for example, and also return the building in a good state.

-Grean leases are additional clauses in the lease, eg green improvement clauses: require tenant and landlord to work together in energy management, data sharing and maintain energy ratings.
+Grean leases have additional clauses in the lease, eg green improvement clauses.
+They require tenant and landlord to work together in energy management, data sharing and maintain energy ratings.

 Green leases tend only to be used for big prime buildings.

 Nothing will happen if neither side wants the green leases.

 No one has been taken to court yet over green lease clauses.

 Next: private (internation standardisation would help) vs public (can be a public policy tool).

 Measuring Energy Use in Non-Domestic buildings using 3DStock